sheenmsn/Credit_Card_Fraud_Detection/README.md

 ### Benefits for the Company

-- **Cost Savings**: This model helps to prevent financial losses resulting from fraud, by accurately identifying fraudulent transactions.
-This is to reimburse customers for illegal transactions and to mitigate potential legal and administrative penalties related to fraud cases.
-Overall, by reducing financial liabilities associated with fraud the model helps to reduce costs.
+- **Cost Savings**: This model helps to prevent the financial losses incurred due to fraud.
+The financial losses may be as a result of compensations to customers as a result of unauthorized transactions and the legal and administrative penalties that may related due to fraud cases.
+Generally, it reduces the overall financial liabilities associated with fraud, hence cost reduction.

-- **Enhanced Customer Trust**: To strengthen customer trust and confidence in the company's services, efficient detection of fraud is important.
-The customers are reassured that their financial transactions are secure, leading to a higher level of satisfaction and loyalty.
-This will allow the company to attract and retain more customers, thereby improving its reputation and market position.
+- **Enhanced Customer Trust**: Fraud detection must be effective in order to increase customer confidence in the services provided by the company.
+In this way, customers will be assured of the security of their transactions and satisfaction with the company is going to increase.
+In order to increase its market position, the company will therefore be able to attract even more customers or keep existing ones.

-- **Reduced Operational Risks**: Fraudulent activities not only result in the company's financial position but also pose operational risks to the company.
-Such risks include damage to reputation, legislative scrutiny, and the disruption of operations.
-The company can proactively mitigate these risks and maintain operational resilience by implementing a robust model for detecting fraud.
+- **Reduced Operational Risks**: Any fraudulent activities not only compromise the company’s financial stability but also create operational risks.
+They can manifest through reputational damage, increased prosecutor and legislative scrutiny, and the disruption of operations.
+The company can reduce these risks and ensure operational sustainability through the establishment of an effective fraud-detecting model.

-- **Scalability and Adaptability**: To take into account the evolving needs and business environment of the company, the fraud detection model can be scaled and adapted.
-To ensure optimal performance, the model may be updated and refined as transaction volumes increase or new fraud patterns emerge.
-This scalability ensures that the company can effectively manage fraud risks regardless of its growth trajectory.
+- **Scalability and Adaptability**: Consideration should also be given to increasing and adapting to the evolving needs and business environment of the company.
+The model should be revised and improved as the amount of transactions grows in order to perform more efficiently or as new patterns of fraud arise.
+It means that fraud risks can be managed at any time when the company is growing or slowing down.